 Let me repeat: If they don’t want to do their work, let it be.
 They are not allowed to play in any form until it’s done.
 Nothing… until their work is done.

 This ground rule must remain firm and unchanging.
 It doesn’t matter if it gets dark early and they won’t be able to go outside and play.
-It’s essential that they learn to get their homework done first.
+They must learn to get their homework done first.
 Or say it’s Saturday morning and you’re going swimming with the kids at a friend’s house.
 The rule still applies.
 Room clean.
-Chores done.
+Chores are done.
 Then you go swim.
 Even if you’re hot and tired and can’t wait to jump in the pool, stick to your guns.
 Work then play.
 Every day.

 Instead, make the requirements clear: Work then play.
 You don’t lecture, remind, or repeatedly discuss this requirement.
 Rather, you remain firm and unwavering in your denial of play activities until the work is complete.
 Take the focus off controlling your child’s behavior and focus on the circumstances surrounding the behavior.